Learn-Write-Repeat/Open-contributions/Bommidi_Python_OOPS.md

 **:mag_right: Class:**

- It's the blueprint of any object where we intiliaze the necessary parameters to construct our object
+ It's the blueprint or design of any object where we intiliaze the necessary parameters to construct our object

 + Functions inside class is called as ***Methods***
-+ It's good start a class name with an upper case alphabet (not a necessary condition) and followed by some mthods.
++ It's good to start a class name with an upper case alphabet (not a necessary condition) and followed by some mthods.

 ***Syntax***